 - Projected resale values

-This is the fun part of the process.
-Go out to dealerships or get on your computer and look for a specific vehicle that meets your requirements.
 The make, model, age, mileage and price range you chose earlier are the most important factors in finding the right vehicle.
-Don’t get too much more specific with your filters if you’re looking online — not all sellers enter that information correctly.
+Don’t get too specific with your filters if you’re looking online — not all sellers enter that information correctly.

 If you don’t immediately find the right vehicle, don’t feel like you have to compromise.
-Most online car buying sites let you save your searches and set up alerts for when new vehicles matching your criteria are posted.
+Most online car buying sites, like Carvana, Vroom and CarMax, let you save your searches and set up alerts for when new vehicles matching your criteria are posted.
 Likewise, many salespeople will follow up with other vehicles that meet your needs if they know you’re still looking.

-If you have a limited timeline, adjust your sense of urgency as necessary.
+If you have a short timeline, adjust your sense of urgency as necessary.
 Don’t give up or settle just because your search isn’t immediately successful, though.
-You can continue your car shopping experience with little effort by letting dealerships and car buying sites do the work for you.
+You can continue your car shopping experience by letting dealerships and car buying sites do the work for you.

-Remember, you are buying a previously owned car.
-A casual glance at the vehicle may not be enough to tell you how well the old owners took care of it.
+Remember, you are buying a used car, and a casual glance at the vehicle may not be enough to tell you how well the previous owners took care of it.
 The car you're thinking about buying might look almost new, but it does have a history.

 Vehicle history reports can help you identify: